deepcausality-rs/sites/web/content/en/blog/announcement-multiple-contexts.md

 ## Overview

-Overview DeepCausality v.0.6 now supports multiple contexts.
+DeepCausality v.0.6 now supports multiple contexts.
 The previous context API remains the same, meaning all existing code should compile as before.
 However, new API functionality was added to interact with additional contexts to enable more advanced use cases.